heclak/community-a4e-c/README.md

 - Jettisoning Mk-77 mod 0 and mod 1 bombs causes CTD
 - Missions created in DCS 2.7+ occasionally render the AN/ASN-41 Navigation Computer inoperable
 - Pilot blacks out when throttling up to hook up to catapult on SuperCarrier
+- Dispensing high volumes of bomblets (40+) from SUU-7/CBU-1/CBU-2 can cause performance dip or crashes to desktop

 [see full issue list](https://github.com/heclak/community-a4e-c/issues/)

-#### Dispensing high volumes of bomblets (40+) from SUU-7/CBU-1/CBU-2 causes serious performance dip and/or crashes to desktop

-- Drop bomblets in lower release settings via the kneeboard (RShift+K by default), mission editor, or the Automatic Weapons Release System (AWRS)

 ## Installation